marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 ### Tidal

 It has Failure and some of Ed Harrison's catalogue but not NeoTokyo.
-Honestly, this was a bit of a death blow for me with Tidal.
+Honestly, this was a bit of a death blow for me as far as using Tidal by itself.

-Tidal did have Jay-Z content as an exclusive which also included the Jay x Kanye West crossover album [Watch the Throne](https://en.wikipedia.org/wiki/Watch_the_Throne) which I like a lot but this is no longer the case as Jigga released his catalogue on Spotify to celebrate his 50th birthday apparently.
+Tidal did have Jay-Z content as an exclusive in the past, which also included the Jay x Kanye West crossover album [Watch the Throne](https://en.wikipedia.org/wiki/Watch_the_Throne) which I like a lot.
+This is no longer the case as Jigga released his catalogue on Spotify to [celebrate his 50th birthday](https://twitter.com/Spotify/status/1202090253839937536).

 Also, as I write this, I'm now learning that [Hov sold the majority of his shares to <strike>Square</strike> Block](https://www.vox.com/recode/22313268/tidal-square-jay-z-jack-dorsey-nft-explainer) in 2021?
 What the fuck?